Build

 - From the strategy detail page:

-- Choose which revision to run (or accept the suggested latest).
+- Choose which revision to deploy (or accept the suggested latest).

 - Click Start strategy.